2448845600/KAN4TSF/README.md

 If you find this repo useful, please cite our paper:
 ```
 @inproceedings{han2023are,
-  title={Are KANs Effective for Time Series Forecasting?},
+  title={KAN4TSF: Are KAN and KAN-based models Effective for Time Series Forecasting?},
   author={Xiao Han, Xinfeng Zhang, Yiling Wu, Zhenduo Zhang and Zhe Wu},
   booktitle={arXiv},
   year={2024},